 Couscous and Other Good Food from Morocco by Paula Wolfert

 The predecessor to The Food of Morocco (above), this is the title that helped launch Paula Wolfert's award-winning cookbook writing career and establish her reputation as an expert on Moroccan and Mediterranean cooking.
 Although the book is decades old, it remains relevant and is treasured by many who own it.

 03 of 10

-by Kitty Morse
+Cooking at the Kasbah by Kitty Morse

 The Casablanca-born author has written a number of cookbooks about her native cuisine.
 This is one which I'm particularly glad to have in my own collection.
 Although modest in size, it effectively delivers both Moroccan charm and authentic recipes sure to yield pleasing results.

 04 of 10

 The Scent of Orange Blossoms by Kitty Morse and Danielle Mamane